 - structural assessment

-Murrindindi Shire Council, Goulburn Murray Water (GMW), Goulburn Broken Catchment Management Authority and the State Government will continue to work together to restore access to residents and will ensure local community members are involved in deciding the future of the bridge.
+Murrindindi Shire Council, Goulburn Murray Water (GMW), Goulburn Broken Catchment Management Authority and the State Government continue to work together to restore access to residents and will ensure local community members are involved in deciding the future of the bridge.

 Whanregarwen Road suffered significant damage from the floods, but remains open.